 In general terms, a psychiatrist is a doctor of medicine who has completed a medical degree as well as additional training to specialise in mental health.
 Like a GP, a psychiatrist can prescribe medication, however given their additional expertise in mental health, are often required to manage medicinal treatments in more complex mental health conditions, such as ADHD and Bipolar Disorder.

 A psychologist is also a health professional, and also works with these complex mental health conditions, however they cannot prescribe medication.
 Their expertise lays in psychological assessment, formulation and intervention.
 For some clients, psychotherapy can be the most useful intervention.

-What is the difference between a clinical and a general psychologist?
+Q. What is the difference between a clinical, general and provisional psychologist?